toolbox-images/toolbox-images/opensuse/README.md

 toolbox create --image registry.opensuse.org/opensuse/toolbox:latest --container opensuse
 ```

-should give you a Tumbleweed toolbox
+should give you a Tumbleweed toolbox.

+But sudo is not configured: you can do that with the `utils/setup-sudoers.sh` script.